-The following table lists the directors of the Corporation, their place of residence, and their respective principal occupations as at December 31^{st} , 2009:
+The following table lists the Directors of the Corporation, their place of residence, and their respective principal occupations as at December 31^{st} , 2010:

-Name and Place of Residence Principal Occupation Director Since Ian A. Bourne ^{(1), (4)} Alberta (Canada) Corporation Director 2009 Pierre Duhaime Québec (Canada) President and Chief Executive Officer, SNC-Lavalin Group Inc. 2009 David Goldman ^{(1), (2), (3)} Ontario (Canada) Corporation Director 2002 Patricia A. Hammick, PhD ^{(1), (4)} Virginia (United States of America) Corporation Director 2007 Pierre H. Lessard (2), (3) Quebec (Canada) Executive Chairman of Metro Inc. (food retailer and wholesale distributor of food and pharmaceutical products) 1998 Edythe (Dee) A. Marcoux ^{(1),(3), (4)} British Columbia (Canada) Corporation Director 1998 Lorna R. Marsden CM, PhD ^{(2),(4)} Ontario (Canada) President Emerita of York University 2006 Claude Mongeau (1) Quebec (Canada) President and Chief Executive Officer of Canadian National Railway Corporation (North American railroad) 2003 Gwyn Morgan (3) British Columbia (Canada) Chairman of the Board of SNC-Lavalin Group Inc. 2005 Hon.
-Hugh D. Segal, CM ^{(2), (4)} Ontario (Canada) Senator Government of Canada 1999 Lawrence N. Stevenson ^{(1), (2), (3)} Ontario (Canada) Managing Director of Callisto Capital (private equity firm) 1999
+Name and Place of Residence Principal Occupation Director Since Ian A. Bourne ^{(1), (4)} Alberta (Canada) Company Director 2009 Pierre Duhaime Quebec (Canada) President and Chief Executive Officer SNC-Lavalin Group Inc. 2009 David Goldman ^{(1), (3)} Ontario (Canada) Company Director 2002 Patricia A. Hammick, PhD ^{(1), (2)} Virginia (United States of America) Company Director 2007 Pierre H. Lessard ^{(2), (3)} Quebec (Canada) Executive Chairman Metro Inc. 1998 Edythe (Dee) A. Marcoux ^{(1), (3), (4)} British Columbia (Canada) Company Director 1998 Professor Lorna R. Marsden CM, PhD ^{(2), (4)} Ontario (Canada) President Emerita York University 2006 Claude Mongeau (1) Quebec (Canada) President and Chief Executive Officer Canadian National 2003 Gwyn Morgan, OC (3) Quebec (Canada) Chairman of the Board SNC-Lavalin Group Inc. 2005 Michael D. Parker ^{(1), (4)} London (United Kingdom) Company Director 2010 The Hon.
+Hugh D. Segal, CM ^{(2), (4)} Ontario (Canada) Senator Senate of Canada 1999 Lawrence N. Stevenson ^{(2), (3)} Ontario (Canada) Managing Director Callisto Capital LP 1999

-- Member of the Audit Committee Member of the Human Resources Committee Member of the Governance Committee Member of the Health, Safety and Environment Committee
+- (1) (2) (3) (4) - Member of the Audit Committee Member of the Human Resources Committee - Member of the Governance Committee Member of the Health, Safety and Environment Committee

-All of the above-named directors, except for Mr. Claude Mongeau, who is now President and Chief Executive Officer of Canadian National Railway Corporation, Mr. Lawrence N. Stevenson, who has been Managing Director of Callisto Capital since January 2007 and who was Chief Executive Officer of Pep Boys Inc. from 2003 until 2006, the Hon.
-Hugh D. Segal who became a member of the Senate of Canada in 2005, Dr. Lorna R. Marsden, who was President and Vice-Chancellor of York University until 2007, Mr. Pierre H. Lessard, who was President and Chief Executive Officer and a director of Metro Inc. until April 14th, 2008, Mr. Gwyn Morgan who retired as Vice-Chairman of EnCana Corporation in 2006 and Mr. Ian A. Bourne who retired as President and Director of TransAlta Power LP in 2006, have held their present position or other executive positions with the same or associated firms or organizations during the past five (5) years, or were elected to their present term of office by a vote of the shareholders of the relevant firm or organization at a meeting, the notice of which was accompanied by a management proxy circular.
+All of the above-named nominees, except for Mr. Claude Mongeau, who is now President and Chief Executive Officer of Canadian National Railway Company, Mr. Lawrence N. Stevenson, who has been Managing Director of Callisto Capital since January 2007 and who was Chief Executive Officer of Pep Boys Inc. from 2003 until 2006, the Hon.
+Hugh D. Segal who became a member of the Senate of Canada in 2005, Dr. Lorna R. Marsden who was President and Vice-Chancellor of York University until 2007, Mr. Pierre H. Lessard who was President and Chief Executive Officer of Metro Inc. until April 14th, 2008 and is still a director of this company, Mr. Gwyn Morgan who retired as Vice-Chairman of EnCana Corporation in 2006, Mr. Ian A. Bourne who retired as President and Director of TransAlta Power LP in 2006, and Mr. Michael D. Parker who was Group Chief Executive of British Nuclear Fuels PLC until June 2009, have held their present position or other executive positions with the same or associated firms or organizations during the past 5 years, or were elected to their present term of office by a vote of the shareholders of the relevant firm or organization at a meeting, the notice of which was accompanied by a management proxy circular.